 Number of the process

-Status, which may be the ID of the comparison round followed by the current
+Status, which can be the ID of the comparison round followed by the current table chunk.

 Number of rows processed

 Number of total rows being considered in this comparison round

 Speed in records per second

 When table splitting is enabled (parallel_chunk_rows > 0), if a table has more rows than the parallel_chunk_rows setting, then a hash function is used to determine the job that considers each row.
 This can slow down the comparison individually.
 However the comparison as a whole might benefit from parallelism for the given table.

 While the program is executing, you can cancel it at any time by pressing Ctrl-C. A message like the following appears: